 Training is available for Club Officers through the Community & Health department.

 The two-hour training is designed to ensure that Critical Incident Peer Supporters can:

 - Prepare a county-level Critical Incident Response Plan from the template/resource provided.

-- Support clubs in adopting their own CIRP and support them should an incident arise.
+- Support club & county in adopting their own CIRP and support them should an incident arise.

 - Respond in the most appropriate manner following a critical incident.